Collaborative opportunities

 New ways of communicating and collectively working with DoViews

-Using DoViews for ‘What-If’ simulation
+Using DoView Boards for ‘What-If’ simulation

-• Developing DoViews to specify branching chains of ‘This-Then’ strategic logic, allowing the system to ‘lock in’ certain sequences of ‘This-Then’ logic.
+• Developing DoView Boards to specify branching chains of ‘This-Then’ strategic logic, allowing the system to ‘lock in’ certain sequences of ‘This-Then’ logic.
 This would assist with time-constrained strategic decision-making.
 In effect, the number of ‘degrees of freedom’ in the strategy space would be reduced as agreement could be obtained from decision-makers before the point when time-pressured decision-making has to be undertaken.
-Decision-makers would just immediately implement the subparts of the DoView that have been pre-agreed, freeing them up to use the limited time they have available to focus on arising strategic decisions that could not be preapproved.
+Decision-makers would just immediately implement the subparts of the DoView Board that have been pre-agreed, freeing them up to use the limited time they have available to focus on arising strategic decisions that could not be preapproved.

 If you are interested in collaborating on any of these potential projects, get in touch with us to discuss them.
 Even if you are planning to go ahead doing them on your own, if you want let us know so that we can all build up a picture of the initiatives that are being taken in the above DoView-related areas.